Vivswan/FoundationFill/architecture.md

    - Initializes models and views
    - Handles UI interactions and navigation
    - Processes template variables when triggered by background script
+   - Manages language selection and localization

+4. **Localization (`localization/translations.ts`)**
+   - Manages translations for all UI text
+   - Supports multiple languages (English, Simplified Chinese, Traditional Chinese)
+   - Provides fallback mechanism when translations are missing
+   - Integrates with the UI through the getTranslation function

 ### Models